khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

-The dCache mission is to provide a system for storing and retrieving huge amounts of data, distributed among a large number of heterogeneous server nodes, under a single virtual filesystem tree with a variety of standard access methods.
-By doing this step-by-step tutorial, you have the opportunity to learn more about how dCache works and explore some of the details of dCache's configuration and administration without being overwhelmed.
-The intent of this guide is to provide you with a working dCache instance which you can explore and test.
-However, please note that there are many ways to configure dCache and your production instance should be more complex.
+By doing this step-by-step tutorial, you have the opportunity to learn more about how dCache works and explore some of the details of dCache's configuration and administration.
+The intent of this guide is to provide you with a minimal working dCache instance which you can explore.
+However, please note that there are many ways to configure dCache and your production instance will be more complex.
 The optimal choice depends on which hardware you wish to use and how dCache's users will interact with the system.
 There is no one size fits all.

 # Minimal dCache Installation Guide